By Wendy White, vice president, marketing

 Understanding the role of data in corporate travel

 Data analysis in travel is nothing new, but advances in data science are having a transformative effect on the industry and an individual traveler’s experience.
 Data science and AI are the mechanisms that make it possible to improve the business-trip-as-business-process.
 Predictive analytics is one example.
 By examining a variety of data streams from my travel history, for example, predictive analytics could anticipate a problem I might have on a trip before I even take off.
 AI uses machine learning (ML) to let our travel management platform continuously learn about me and get better at delivering a good travel experience for me.

 Putting data science to work in business travel

-The data science that delivers AI, ML and predictive analytics is changing the corporate travel experience.
+The data science that delivers AI, ML, and predictive analytics is changing the corporate travel experience.
 It enables an optimal business-trip-as-business-process.
-At a high level, this works through the capacity to personalise the travel experience.
+At a high level, this works through the capacity to personalize the travel experience.

-Planning a business trip and getting organised for it can be time-consuming.
-The personalisation possible with AI and ML eases the planning and organising processes.
+Planning a business trip and getting organized for it can be time-consuming.
+The personalization possible with AI and ML eases the planning and organizing processes.
 For example, the platform knows what I want from my previous history and the other data streams it consumes.
 It will suggest a hotel I will probably like, a car rental company that my peers say is reliable and so forth.
-A travel platform that uses AI and ML can also help with seemingly minor things that actually contribute to exhaustion and stress on a trip – like airport shuttles and knowing where to eat.
+A travel platform that uses AI and ML can also help with the seemingly minor things that actually contribute to exhaustion and stress on a trip — stuff like airport shuttles and knowing where to eat.